cliulinnaeus/FPGA_AWG/README.md

 ## Installation

+### Prerequisites
+It is assumed you start with a brand new ZCU111 board.
+If you have an old board with already installed newest version of QICK, you may want to consider downgrading it.

-For pynq disk image, it is recommended to use v2.6 (this code based has only been tested on v2.6) For QICK version, it is required to use an older version (0.2.191 works), as QICK-AWG will not work on the newest version in the QICK repo.
+For PYNQ disk image, it is recommended to use v2.6 (this code based has only been tested on v2.6) For QICK version, it is required to use an older version (0.2.191 works), as QICK-AWG will not work on the newest version in the QICK repo.
 You can find an older (and working) version of QICK [here](https://github.com/yao-lab-harvard/qick).
+Clone this repository into your FPGA.

+### Installation instructions
-Follow the quick start guide in QICK repository but do not run the installation jupyter notebook 000_Install_qick_package.ipynb in qick_demos: [QICK qick start guide](https://github.com/openquantumhardware/qick/tree/main/quick_start)
+Follow the quick start guide in QICK repository but do not run the installation jupyter notebook _000_Install_qick_package.ipynb_ in _qick_demos_: [QICK qick start guide](https://github.com/openquantumhardware/qick/tree/main/quick_start)